Category Archives: News

 The Newcomers Public Edition

-Both editions of the WTF (Where To Find an AA meeting) were sent to the printers in time for the Q4 2025 Intergroup Meeting on Sunday 16th of November at:
+Both editions of the WTF (Where To Find an AA meeting) will be sent to the printers in time for the Q1 2026 Intergroup Meeting on Sunday 8th February 2026 at:

 Park Life Centre,